 Ketner: It’s a little ways off, too, so it’s probably not set in stone yet.
 I mean, it is that we’re doing it.

-Seifert: I may get completely tired of it, because I have that problem where I get really get excited when I first have the idea for a story, and if I don't write it right then, like, when I get around to writing it, I'm like, "Oh, this?
-Oohkay" and the result is not as fun.
-So, we'll see.
+Seifert: I may get completely tired of it, because I have that problem where I get really get excited when I first have the idea for a story, and if I don’t write it right then, like, when I get around to writing it, I’m like, “Oh,

 Djeljosevic: It shouldn’t have to feel like work.